scav-hunt/scav-hunt.github.io/_pages/codeofconduct.md

 ### Section 4: What are Scav Privileges
 1. Access to the Scav Discord
 2. Access to the Listhost
-3. Recognition as captain (like counting for events, judgment)
+3. Recognition as captain (e.g. counting for events, Judgment)
 4. Recognition as a team
-5. Demerit points?
-(This is kinda a joke)